Skip to content

 wabisabi art

-The Essence of Wabi-Sabi in Contemporary Art Understanding Wabi-Sabi: A Brief History and Philosophy Wabi-sabi is a Japanese aesthetic concept with roots in Zen Buddhism.
-It celebrates imperfection...
+The Essence of Wabi-Sabi in Contemporary Art Understanding Wabi-Sabi: A Brief History and Philosophy Wabi-sabi is a Japanese aesthetic concept that finds beauty in imperfection.
+It emerged in the 1...

 Read more